browserengineering/book/book/animations.md

 To implement `set_needs_layout`, we've got to replace the single `needs_render` flag with three flags: `needs_style`, `needs_layout`, and `needs_paint`.
-In our implementation, setting a dirty bit earlier in the pipeline will end up causing everything after it to also run, so `set_needs_render` still just sets the `needs_style` flag:^[This is yet another difference from real browsers, which optimize some cases that just require style and paint, or other combinations.]
+In our implementation, setting a dirty bit earlier in the pipeline will end up causing everything after it to also run,[^real-browsers-do] so `set_needs_render` still just sets the `needs_style` flag:

+[^real-browsers-do] This is yet another difference from real browsers, which optimize some cases that just require style and paint, or other combinations.

 ``` {.python}
 class Tab: